 Under KRIP's cash balance component, a hypothetical account is established for each participating employee and, for every month the employee works, the employee's account is credited with an amount equal to 7% or 8%, as applicable, of the employee's monthly pay (i.e., base salary and EXCEL awards, including allowances in lieu of salary for authorized periods of absence, such as illness, vacation or holidays).
-In addition, the ongoing balance of the employee's account earns interest at the 30 year Treasury bond rate.
+Effective January 1, 2020, we increased the credits to the employee's account to an amount equal to 9% or 10%, as applicable.
+In addition, the ongoing balance of the employee's account earns interest at the 30-year Treasury bond rate.
 Employees rights under the cash balance component are fully vested.
 Benefits under the cash balance component are payable upon normal retirement (age 65), termination or death.
 Participants in the cash balance component of the plan may choose from among various forms of benefits such as a lump sum, a joint and survivor annuity and a straight life annuity.